Work

 Multi-outlet reporting and coordination pressure

-The clearest public wedge is in restaurant groups dealing with outlet coordination, reporting rhythm, and practical automation around recurring manual work.
+This is usually the clearest public signal: outlet coordination, reporting rhythm, and practical automation around recurring manual work.

 Manufacturers & distributors